mahmouddaif/yolov9-fastapi-app/README.md

 - When `visualize` is set to `true`, the script will:

-  - Display the image with detection results in a window.
+  - Display each image with detection results in a window.
-  - Save the visualized image to `output/result.jpg`.
+  - Save the visualized images to the `output/` directory with their original filenames.

 - When `visualize` is set to `false`, the script will only print the API response without displaying or saving images.

-**Note:** Make sure the `test_image_path` and `api_url` in `config.yaml` are correctly set.
+**Note:** Ensure the `test_image_paths` and `api_url` in `config.yaml` are correctly set.

 ### Visualization of Detection Results

 - **Enabling Visualization:**
   - Open `config.yaml` and set `visualize: true`.
   - Run `python test_api.py`.
-  - The script will display and save the image with detection results.
+  - The script will display and save the images with detection results.
 - **Disabling Visualization:**
   - Set `visualize: false` in `config.yaml`.
   - Run `python test_api.py`.